← Back to Circuit Breaker

 Last updated: 31 March 2026

-The short version: We collect your email (encrypted), a hashed password, and your fuse configuration.
+The short version: We collect your email (encrypted), a hashed password, and your blocking configuration.
 That's it.
 No browsing history, no tracking, no analytics.
 Your data is yours.

 What we collect